tapfortap/Documentation/getting-started.md

 ##  Make Money

 Make money by displaying revenue generating ads on our monetization network.
 Prioritize the percentage of your ad inventory you use to make money in your account dashboard.
-When making money with our [Monetization Program](/doc/monetization), we will udate your balance when your application earns revenue.
+When making money with our [Monetization Program](/doc/monetization), we will update your balance when your application earns revenue.
 Every month you will have the opportunity to cash out, or you can use that money for [Paid Promotion Program](/doc/get-users/paid-promotion).

 ##  Grow your User Base Faster with Paid Promotion